FaxHack/PathSeeker/README.md

 - **Base Finder:** Automatically detect hidden bases and dungeons.
 - **NBT Editor:** Customize items, entities, and potions with advanced editing tools.
 - **Player Activity Detector:** Spot nearby players even outside render distance.
 - **Storage Looter:** Automatically loot containers based on predefined item lists.
-- And much more!
+- **GrimDuraFirework** A temporary fix for the issue on Mio client where fireworks dont work very well when using grim durability efly with the chestplate on.

 ## Why Choose This Mod?
 This project takes the best elements of TrouserStreak and reimagines them with new features, optimizations, and a fresh codebase designed for stability and performance.
 Whether you're an explorer, base hunter, or utility enthusiast, this mod provides tools for every need.